altruios/namshubettulpa/public/namshubettuple/where-things-go-wrong.md

 "R::So, everyone has hooks.
 We, I mean, those in power, the awoken, put them there.
 A set of simple commands that almost all humans have.
-Run, jump, fetch… and the like."
+Run, jump, fetch and the like."
 ~Her neighbor was directly behind Rossin, without any expression, without anything.~ *Martha walked around her neighbor.*
 }
 {
 "M::How did they implant them"
-"R::Television, and the internet, certain meme's, implant individual hooks.
+"R::Television, and the internet, certain memes, implant individual hooks.
 Follow, run, chase, protect, kill, nurture, spoil...
 There's the whole gambit - pretty much any verb you can think of."
 "M::So I can make anyone do anything?"